UFUG2601-CPP-Programming/Lab/lab02/README.md

 2. Recap the operators and use them to compute
 3. Use control syntax (e.g. `if-else`) to control the program

+## Task 0: Get this Github Repo through Methods you Learned in previous Labs.

 ## Task 1: Learn to use Online Judge (OJ)

 1. Open the OJ ([http://10.5.178.148/](http://10.5.178.148)) in your web browser.